 Section 4.
-Management guidelines to address socio-economic impacts
+Management guidelines to address socio-economic impacts a) Preferential procurement of goods, services and labour, b) Skills transferc) Security control

 In order to ensure that the disadvantages are managed to maximize positive impacts, specific management strategies and mechanisms need to become part of the proposed development.
 These strategies and mechanisms need to be implemented through development conditions and are as follows: